-- Explanation of how the project contributes to forest resilience, ecosystem health, and climate mitigation at a landscape or regional scale. - Description of how the project complements or advances regional, tribal, conservation, or other state and federal initiatives. - Clear identification of any Priority Population served by the project, as applicable.
+- Explanation of how the project contributes to forest resilience, ecosystem health, and climate mitigation at a landscape or regional scale. - Description of how the project complements or advances regional, tribal, conservation, or other state and federal initiatives. - Clear identification of any Vulnerable Population, Disadvantaged Community, or Severely Disadvantaged Community served by the project, as applicable. - Description of how project benefits are direct, tangible, and meaningful to those communities (e.g., reduced wildfire risk, improved safety, environmental improvements, or community resilience outcomes). - Justification for why public funding is appropriate and why the project represents a strategic public investment.

-- Description of how project benefits are direct, tangible, and meaningful to those communities (e.g., reduced wildfire risk, improved safety, environmental improvements, or community resilience outcomes). - Justification for why public funding is appropriate and why the project represents a strategic public investment. - Preliminary Budget and Cost-Effectiveness (10 points)
+- Preliminary Budget and Cost-Effectiveness (10 points)